redthing1/mim/README.md

 with the power of containers, we can do just that. we run a linux userspace of our choice (fully customizable by a dockerfile), and mount in all our directories.

-mim makes the above super easy. just build a machine image, create a container, then run `mim shell` and you're in!
+mimchine makes the above super easy. just build a machine image, create a container, then run `mimchine shell` and you're in!

 ## setup